bz888/hacket/README.md

-Technologies Used:

-Java 17: Stable, OOP language with extensive library support.
-Spring Boot: Facilitates building production-ready applications and integrates well with JPA for data access.
-PostgreSQL: Powerful, open-source object-relational database system with a strong emphasis on extensibility and standards compliance.
-Trade-offs:

-Spring Boot vs Micronaut/Quarkus: Chose Spring Boot for its mature ecosystem and vast community support.
-PostgreSQL vs Other Databases: Chose PostgreSQL for its robustness, extensibility, and being open source.
-It’s a versatile RDBMS compared to others like MySQL or SQLite.
+## Design:

+### Java 17
+- I've never tried, so I want to try

+### Spring Boot
+- I've never tried, so I want to try

+### PostgreSQL
+- I am more familiar with postgreSQL, as I already have a container running for postgres 12

 Design Patterns:

+The decision to use both Order and OrderLine entities is based on the modeling of the real-world shopping and e-commerce processes.
+Reasons:
+- ### Multiple Products in a Single Order
+    Each product in that order can have a different quantity.
+An OrderLine represents a single line item in an order.
+For example, "3 units of Product A" would be one order line, and "2 units of Product B" would be another order line within the same order.

+- ### Normalization:
+  Relational database design to minimize redundancy and dependency by organizing fields and table of a database

+- ### Historical Accuracy
+  Capture the price of the product at the exact time the order was placed

+- ### Flexibility and Scalability
+  Allows for greater flexibility in adding or changing features.
+For instance, if in the future, there's a requirement to apply a discount on a particular product in an order, you can do so at the OrderLine level

+### MVC:
-MVC: Used in the architecture, Model for data and logic, View is not included since it's backend, and Controller for API endpoints.
+- Model for data and logic, View is not included since it's backend, and Controller for API endpoints.
+### Repository Pattern:
-Repository Pattern: For simplifying database operations.
+- For simplifying database operations.

-Shortcomings and Limitations due to Time Pressure:
+### Shortcomings and Limitations due to Time Pressure:

-No authentication or authorization added for admin operations.
+- No authentication or authorization added for admin operations.
-Error handling and validations are minimal.
+- Error handling and validations are minimal.
-Lack of unit and integration tests.
+- Lack of unit and integration tests.
-Not designed with high scalability in mind.
+- Not designed with high scalability in mind.
-When transitioning to PostgreSQL, remember to set up a PostgreSQL instance, either locally or on a server, create the hardwarestore database, and ensure that the app can connect to it using the credentials provided in the application.properties file.
+- When transitioning to PostgreSQL, remember to set up a PostgreSQL instance, either locally or on a server, create the hardwarestore database, and ensure that the app can connect to it using the credentials provided in the application.properties file.